 Lake Superior is powerful.

-The largest lake in the world evokes an ocean temperament that makes weather and water conditions change quickly and give rise to nightmarish storms.
+The largest freshwater lake in the world evokes an ocean temperament that makes weather and water conditions change quickly and give rise to nightmarish storms.
+Pay close attention to warning signs about weather, waves and strong currents.
 The beauty of the extensive North Shore is viewed best from many beaches and viewpoints off the scenic drive on Hwy#17.
 Its size can be measured by a drop of water that takes 200 years to circulate before exiting the lake's only natural outlet, the St. Mary's River at Sault Ste.
 Marie.